DaymudeLab/assembly-theory/python/README.md

 at.index(mol_block)  # 6
 ```

-Combine `assembly-theory` with [RDKit](https://pypi.org/project/rdkit-pypi/) (installed separately) if you need to manipulate molecular representations or incorporate assembly index calculations in a broader cheminformatic pipeline.
+Combine `assembly-theory` with [RDKit](https://pypi.org/project/rdkit-pypi/) (installed separately) if you need to manipulate molecular representations or incorporate assembly index calculations in a broader cheminformatics pipeline.

 ```python
 import assembly_theory as at